Level/level-js/README.md

 -   ArrayBuffer or a view thereof (typed arrays);
 -   Array, except cyclical, empty and sparse arrays.
 Elements must be valid types themselves.

 In addition you can use [`Buffer`][buffer] keys, giving `level-js` the same power as implementations like `leveldown` and `memdown`.
-When iterating binary keys, regardless of whether it was stored as a `Buffer`, `ArrayBuffer` or a view thereof, keys will return as a `Buffer`.
+When iterating binary keys, regardless of whether they were stored as `Buffer`, `ArrayBuffer` or a view thereof, keys will return as a `Buffer`.
 This behavior can be disabled, in which case binary keys will always return as `ArrayBuffer`:

 ```js
 db.iterator({ keyAsBuffer: false })